nabill/edo/HappyTravel.Edo.DirectApi/README.md

 This data structure includes:
 - _Accommodation_: A hotel or other property with available rooms.
 - _Room contract sets_: Accomodation data includes a list of _room contract sets_.
 You use a room contract set to make a booking.
-- _Rooms_: A room contract set includes a list of _rooms_.
-You cannot book or manage rooms directly.
-Instead, you use a room contract set for this.
+- _Rooms_: A room contract set includes a list of one or more _rooms_.
+You book or manage rooms using a room contract set.

 Each dynamic data structure has its own details and includes other data structures.